wu87988622/ohara/docs/src/setting_definition.rst

 going to design a complicated connector which has specific limit for input value.

-.. _blacklist:
+.. _denylist:

-Blacklist
+DenyList
 ---------

-The blacklist is a useful information that it offers following checks.
+The denyList is a useful information that it offers following checks.

-1. The restful APIs will reject the values in the blacklist
+1. The restful APIs will reject the values in the denyList
 1. Ohara UI disable user to input the illegal words

-Currently, blacklist is used by Array type only.
+Currently, denyList is used by Array type only.

 .. _recommendedValues: